Jaluus/Automated2DMaterialSearch/Programm/readme.md

 # Modules
 ## Motordriver
-Runing with the Tango DLL library
+Running with the Tango DLL library

 ## Cameradriver
+Grabbing pictures from the Camera

 ## Detection
 Rule based approch to find 2D flakes in images